 This database also allows you to research entire industries.
 Click the Industries option in the navigation bar to see industry-related categories.
 In this example, I chose All Industries.

 Industries are listed alphabetically.
 You may search by name or NAICS code in the search box on the left.
 NAICS codes are standard codes used to classify industries.

 You may also search for industries from the front page of the database using the search bar.
 Change the default drop-down to Industry and search with keywords or a NAICS code.

 Choose an industry name to see an industry analysis, with financials, top companies, essays, and more.

 If you would like to compare two companies or industries, use the Comparison Charts option from the main navigation.

 Use the Add/Remove button to choose companies or industries, and then change the drop-down to select what metric to compare.
-In this example, I am comparing the revenues of The Walt Disney Company and Twenty-First Century Fox.
+In this example, I compared the revenues of Apple and HP.